qq-dai/kplexEnum/README.md

-# The soruce code of enumerating all maximal k-plexes.
+# The Soruce Code for Enumerating All Maximal k-plexes.

 Compile:
 ```